LiamJCates/Programming-Notes/C++/Syntax/Statements/Declarations/DerivedDataTypes/Arrays/Multidimensional.md

 This function takes as an argument any variable of type tableType, which is a twodimensional array containing 20 rows and 10 columns, and initializes the array to 0.

 By first defining a data type, you do not need to keep checking the exact number of columns when you declare a two-dimensional array as a variable or formal parameter, or when you pass an array as a parameter during a function call.

+Two-dimensional dynamically allocated arrays

+Another common use for pointers to pointers is to facilitate dynamically allocated multidimensional arrays (see 9.5 -- Multidimensional Arrays for a review of multidimensional arrays).

+Unlike a two dimensional fixed array, which can easily be declared like this:

+1

+int array[10][5];

+Dynamically allocating a two-dimensional array is a little more challenging.
+You may be tempted to try something like this:

+1

+int **array = new int[10][5]; // won’t work!

+But it won’t work.

+There are two possible solutions here.
+If the rightmost array dimension is a compile-time constant, you can do this:

+1

+int (*array)[5] = new int[10][5];

+The parenthesis are required here to ensure proper precedence.
+In C++11 or newer, this is a good place to use automatic type deduction:

+1

+auto array = new int[10][5]; // so much simpler!

+Unfortunately, this relatively simple solution doesn’t work if any non-leftmost array dimension isn’t a compile-time constant.
+In that case, we have to get a little more complicated.
+First, we allocate an array of pointers (as per above).
+Then we iterate through the array of pointers and allocate a dynamic array for each array element.
+Our dynamic two-dimensional array is a dynamic one-dimensional array of dynamic one-dimensional arrays!

+1
+2
+3

+int **array = new int*[10]; // allocate an array of 10 int pointers — these are our rows for (int count = 0; count < 10; ++count)
+    array[count] = new int[5]; // these are our columns

+We can then access our array like usual:

+1

+array[9][4] = 3; // This is the same as (array[9])[4] = 3;

+With this method, because each array column is dynamically allocated independently, it’s possible to make dynamically allocated two dimensional arrays that are not rectangular.
+For example, we can make a triangle-shaped array:

+1
+2
+3

+int **array = new int*[10]; // allocate an array of 10 int pointers — these are our rows for (int count = 0; count < 10; ++count)
+    array[count] = new int[count+1]; // these are our columns

+In the above example, note that array[0] is an array of length 1, array[1] is an array of length 2, etc…

+Deallocating a dynamically allocated two-dimensional array using this method requires a loop as well:

+1
+2
+3

+for (int count = 0; count < 10; ++count)
+    delete[] array[count];
+delete[] array; // this needs to be done last

+Note that we delete the array in the opposite order that we created it (elements first, then the array itself).
+If we delete array before the array elements, then we’d have to access deallocated memory to delete the array elements.
+And that would result in undefined behavior.

+Because allocating and deallocating two-dimensional arrays is complex and easy to mess up, it’s often easier to “flatten” a two-dimensional array (of size x by y) into a one-dimensional array of size x * y:

+1
+2
+3
+4
+5
+6
+7

+// Instead of this:
+int **array = new int*[10]; // allocate an array of 10 int pointers — these are our rows for (int count = 0; count < 10; ++count)
+    array[count] = new int[5]; // these are our columns

+// Do this
+int *array = new int[50]; // a 10x5 array flattened into a single array

+Simple math can then be used to convert a row and column index for a rectangular two-dimensional array into a single index for a one-dimensional array:

+1
+2
+3
+4
+5
+6
+7

+int getSingleIndex(int row, int col, int numberOfColumnsInArray) {
+     return (row * numberOfColumnsInArray) + col;
+}

+// set array[9,4] to 3 using our flattened array
+array[getSingleIndex(9, 4, 5)] = 3;